vega/editor/README.md

 ## Creating a release on gh-pages

-- Create a pull rquest into the `publish` branch.
-You can create a pull request from [this comparison](https://github.com/vega/editor/compare/publish...master).
+Add all changes from master into the `publish` branch with `git checkout publish && git merge master --ff-only`.
+You can preview the changes in [this comparison](https://github.com/vega/editor/compare/publish...master).
-- Merge the pull request.
 GitHub will automatically deploy the editor.